jkaho/javascriptmas/README.md

 ## Motivations

-Over the Christmas break, I wanted to practise the front-end web development skills I had recently learned (namely, HTML, CSS & JavaScript), so I took on the JavaScript challenge offered by scrimba.com and made it into an interactive website.
+Over the Christmas break, I wanted to practise the front-end web development skills I had recently learned (namely, HTML, CSS & JavaScript), so I took on the JavaScript challenge offered by scrimba.com and turned my solutions into an interactive website.

 ## Screenshots